LoyalGuardsman/yt-pipeline/README.md

 This project automates the process of ingesting, processing, storing, and visualizing trending video data across multiple regions using:

-Python - Core language for data ingestion, processing and visualization (pandas, psycopg2, kafka-python)
+Python - Core language for data ingestion, processing and visualization (pandas, psycopg2, kafka)

 Docker - Manages isolated environments for all services (Airflow, Kafka, PostgreSQL, Streamlit)